Margaret McGlynn, R.Ph., MBA

 Anders Hakansson, Ph.D.

 Dr. Hakansson is a professor at LUND University and is an investigator of the pathogenesis of Streptococcus pneumoniae.
-Dr. Hakansson's research focuses on characterizing the biochemical and biophysical mechanisms that are associated with human colonization by S. pneumonia.
+His research focuses on characterizing the biochemical and biophysical mechanisms that are associated with human colonization by S. pneumoniae.
 This includes the discovery and characterization of various factors that play a role in tissue adherence, biofilm formation, and host immunity escape by S. pneumoniae.

 Blaine Pfeifer, Ph.D.

 Dr. Pfeifer is an Associate Professor of Chemical and Biological Engineering at the University at Buffalo.
 His research focuses on natural product biosynthesis and vaccine delivery systems.
 Technology and IP developed in the Pfeifer laboratory is currently the basis for two start-up ventures, including Abcombi Biosciences, Inc.

 Paul Knight, III, MD, Ph.D.

 Dr. Knight is a Distinguished Professor in the Department of Anesthesiology and Microbiology at the University at Buffalo.
 His research focuses on respiratory complications associated with disease, inflammatory responses, and medical treatments.
 Furthermore, he co-developed a novel RNA-based therapy for influenza with Dr. Bruce Davidson that is being developed by Abcombi.